top of page

 How does Sober Living Work? | Primary Purpose Behavioral Health

+The stabilization phase consists of an intensive outpatient program (IOP) to address substance use issues and a therapeutic rehabilitation program (TRP) to focus on co-occurring mental health disorders.
+Our program uses group therapy as well as individual counseling to help individuals develop coping skills and mindfulness techniques to manage cravings and triggers associated with substance abuse.
 Case management is also provided once a week to help individuals access community resources and support.
 An Advanced Practice Registered Nurse (APRN) works with clients to address their medical needs and may provide medication-assisted treatment if appropriate.
 Finally, individuals work with a Peer Support and Community Support Associate to develop a recovery program and support network to help establish healthy habits and routines.

-Phase II: Transition to Employment and Independence (16 weeks minimum)
+Phase II: Transition to Employment and Independence

 The second phase of the program focuses on completing DBT and ACT group therapy, while continuing individual counseling and working with a case manager to develop employment opportunities.
 The goal is to help individuals transition to a more independent and self-sufficient lifestyle by finding and maintaining employment.
 The case manager assists in developing job search skills, building resumes, and connecting individuals with community resources such as vocational training programs.
 During this phase, individuals continue to receive individual counseling to address any personal issues or challenges that may arise.
 The APRN continues to monitor and address clients' medical needs.

-Phase III: Reintegration and Ongoing Support (8 weeks minimum)
+Phase III: Reintegration and Ongoing Support

 The third and final phase of the program focuses on full reintegration back into society.
 Individuals continue to receive individual counseling to address any ongoing issues and to develop a relapse prevention plan.
 The goal is to help individuals maintain sobriety and continue to lead a healthy and fulfilling life.
 Additionally, individuals are encouraged to participate in community support groups and activities to build a support network and maintain connections with others in recovery and recovery programs.
 The case manager may provide ongoing support and assistance as needed to ensure a successful transition to independent living.
 The APRN continues to monitor and address clients' medical needs throughout this phase.